microsoft/CosmosDB_Multi-Tenant/README.md

 ### Database Strategies to support small, medium and large customers

-#### 1) Shared container with partition keys per tenant
-When you use a single container for multiple tenants, you can make use of Azure Cosmos DB partitioning support.
+#### Shared throughput for small business entities

-By using tenantId as the partition key, you can keep the data for each tenant in one logical partition and can perform faster querys.
-This approach tends to work well when the amount of data stored for each tenant is small.
+It would be better to create one container per organization and share the throughput at the database level.
+This will avoid creating one database per each customer and saves lot of money.
+You will have to understand that it may cause noisy neighbor problem.This approach tends to work well when the amount of data stored for each tenant is small.

 It can be a good choice for building a pricing model that includes a free tier, and for business-to-consumer (B2C) solutions.
 In general, by using shared containers, you achieve the highest density of tenants and therefore the lowest price per tenant.

+3.1 Access Cosmos DB Service in Azure Portal.
+3.2 Select **Data Explorer** from the left panel.
+3.3 Select **SharedThroughputDB** database.
+3.4 Expand CasinoHotel container.
+3.5 select **Settings**.
+3.6 You will see 'tenantId' as the partition key.
+It will create logical partitions per each tenant location.

+3.7 Verify FamilyFunHotel Container for the partition key.
+3.8 Select **Scale** property under **SharedThroughputDB** database.
+3.9 It is set to use Autoscale upto 4,000 RUs and will share across all the containers (business entities).

+#### Dedicated throughput to avoid Noisy Neighbor
+Hiking Hotel is a medium size business entity and you can avoid noisy neighbor issue by providing a dedicated throughput at the container level.
+Follow the steps to create a dedicated throughput.
+3.10 Select **New Container** from the top bar inside Data Explorer.
+3.11 Seelct **Use existing** database
+3.12 Type **HikingHotel** as the container name
+3.13 Type **/tenantId** as partition key.
+3.14 Select **Provision dedicated throughput for this container** option.
+3.15 Set the **Container Max RUs** as 2000.
+3.16 click **OK**

+This will use 2000 RUs from 4000 RUs allocated at the database level.

-#### 2) Container per tenant
+#### Database per business entity
-You can provision dedicated containers for each tenant.
-This can work well for isolating the customer tenant data.
-When using a container for each tenant, you can consider sharing throughput at the database level.
-You can provision dedicated throughput for guaranteed level of performance, serve medium size customers, to avoid noisy neighbor problem.
+You can provision dedicated containers for each business entity.
+This can work well for isolating large customers with higher throughput requirement and for providing dedicated capacity.
+It will provide guaranteed level of performance, serve medium size customers.

+3.17 Select **DedicatedThroughputDB** database
+3.18 Expand **GoodFellas** container.
+3.19 Select **Scale & Settings**
+3.20 It shows 1000 RUs as the Maximum RUs with Autoscale throughput option.

-#### 3) Account for tenant
+#### Account for tenant
 You can provision separate database accounts for each tenant, which provides the highest level of isolation, but the lowest density.
 A single database account is dedicated to a tenant, which means they are not subject to the noisy neighbor problem.
 You can also configure the location of the container data via replication according to the tenant's requirements, and you can tune the configuration of Azure Cosmos DB features, network access, backup policy, geo-replication and customer-managed encryption keys, to suit each tenant's requirements.

-#### 4) Hybrid Approaches
+#### Hybrid Approaches
 You can consider a combination of the above approaches to suit different tenants' requirements and your pricing model.
 For example:
 * Provision all free trial customers within a shared container, and use the tenant ID or a synthetic key partition key.